diarmuidoconnor/diary-fyp-1-2022-23/README.md

 + Kaiyu informed me he can still not allocate time to the FYP due to other modules' assignments - Web App Dev 2 and Agile S/w Practice.
 + We agreed that a face-to-face meeting would not be beneficial this week, but he will update me via Slack if he progresses with the prototype before our next meeting (next week).

+### Tue.
+Nov 22nd.
++ There was no meeting this week despite two attempts to identify a suitable time slot, as Kaiyu had to cancel both.